Skip to main content

 Fingerprinting Services

-Fingerprinting services for East Lansing, Michigan residents are available through the local police department and authorized third-party providers in Ingham County.
+Fingerprinting services for East Lansing, Michigan residents are available through local police (where present) and authorized third-party providers in Ingham County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the East Lansing Police Department or the Ingham County Sheriff's Office for scheduling, fees, and required documentation.
-The Michigan Department of Justice or state police may also process fingerprint-based background checks.
+The Michigan Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions